New York

 Understanding the legal concept of self-defense in New York is crucial for individuals to ensure they are within their rights when defending themselves or others.
 It is essential to remember that self-defense is not a blanket defense that justifies any use of force, but rather a legal framework that requires a careful evaluation of the circumstances surrounding the action taken.
 By acting within the bounds of the law, individuals can protect themselves without crossing the line into criminal behavior.

-See also When Is Hurricane Lee Hitting New York
+See also How Far Is New York From La

 The Importance of Justifiable Force in Self-Defense Cases